 The number of people age 85 and over will increase from 6.3 million in 2015 to an estimated 17.9 million in 2050.
 As the number of older adults increases, so does the need for elder care facilities.
 These facilities include nursing homes, assisted living, residential care and adult day services.
 The CDC projects the number of people who use these facilities or home care services will increase from 15 million in 2000 to 27 million in 2050.

 Elder care facilities need skilled administrators to manage them.
-One way to gain the skills for these jobs is to earn a bachelor’s degree in elder care administration.
+One way to gain the skills for these jobs is to earn a bachelor's degree in long term care administration.
 This degree covers topics such as finances, policy, management, and marketing and communication skills.